cginternals/glbinding/README.md

 As a user of glbinding you are able to update the gl.xml by yourself and generate the glbinding code.
 The necessary python scripts are provided in this repository.
 Since the ```gl.xml``` is not complete, a ```patch.xml``` is used to resolve possible conflicts or missing specifications.
 With ongoing development of the xml-based OpenGL API specification this could become obsolete in the future.
+For ease-of-use, the update and generation can be triggered using the generated targets from cmake named *update* and *generate*.

 ## Context Creation Cheat Sheet